geetools/geemvc/README.md

 ```

 ## Passing Parameters to the View
 Here we are getting some fictitious value from an injected service and passing it to the view - our JSP page.
 Notice that previously we simply returned a string informing geeMVC where we want to forward the request to.
-In the following example we have exchanged the string for a geeMVC "View" object.
+In the following example we have exchanged the string for a geeMVC "Result" object.
 This allows you to bind values to the view that you will be able to access in your JSP page or templating engine.

 ```java
 import static com.geemvc.Results.*;